vyralnetwork/vyral-landing-page/bounty/bounty-vulnerabilities.md

 Only the first person to report a previously undiscovered vulnerability will qualify for a reward, although smaller bounties may still be given to other contributors.

 We plan to acknowledge all significant contributors publicly unless you tell us you prefer to remain anonymous.

-You can also elect to receive a reward anonymously or to have it paid to a charitable cause of your own choosing.
-If a reward is not claimed within 30 days, it will be donated to ---
+All rewards shall be paid after the Crowd-sale.